2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/content-types.md

 ```

-## Using the Strongly Typed Classes in Razor or C# Files
+## Using the Strong Typed Classes in Razor or C# Files

 TODO:

-## Modify the Strongly Typed Classes
+## Modify the Strong Typed Classes

 As mentioned before, you don't want to touch the generated files.
 Instead, you should create a new file with the same name, but without the `.Generated` part.
 Here's an example of a `/AppCode/Data/Product.cs` file which extends the auto-generated class `Product` with some custom properties and methods: